 Role of a Jury: Background

-It took the United States a while to recognize the right to a jury in all criminal cases, state or federal, felony or misdemeanor, but the present state of the law is that the Sixth Amendment of the U.S. Constitution guarantees a jury trial to anyone facing a potential penalty of at least six months' imprisonment.
-Stated differently, defendants are not entitled to a jury trial for an offense punishable by less than six months of imprisonment.
+It took the United States a while to recognize the right to a jury in all criminal cases, state or federal, felony or misdemeanor.
+The present state of criminal law is that the Sixth Amendment of the U.S. Constitution guarantees a jury trial to anyone facing a potential penalty of at least six months imprisonment.
 Also, in most states, the right to a trial by jury is not afforded to minors in juvenile delinquency proceedings.

 A primary strength of the jury trial is that it acts as a check to unfettered prosecutorial power.
-Prosecutors have a tremendous amount of power when deciding whether to charge a defendant with a crime, as well as what charges to bring.
-However, they must make this charging decision understanding that a group of individuals, entirely unknown to them, will be deciding their case after they present the evidence.
+Prosecutors have a tremendous amount of power when deciding whether to charge a defendant with a crime.
+However, prosecutors understand that a group of individuals, entirely unknown to them, will be deciding their case after they present the evidence.
 Prosecutors typically don't want to waste time and resources on unreasonable charges in front of a jury evaluating their case.

-On the other hand, jurors are laypeople who are sometimes asked to understand complicated legal concepts and apply those concepts to the case at hand, without letting emotion clog their decision-making.
-It's not an easy task, and can be very time consuming, especially in cases involving serious offenses.
+Jurors are laypeople who are sometimes asked to understand complicated legal concepts and apply those concepts to the case at hand.
+This is not an easy task and can be very time-consuming.
 Because of both the time and complexity of some matters, it's not surprising to hear stories about jurors falling asleep or failing to pay attention throughout a trial.

 Have Questions About the Role of a Jury?
 Reach Out to a Local Attorney